0xEBD/ArduinoSignalGeneratorTool/readme.md

-# Arduino_IO_Pirate
+# Arduino Signal Generator Tool

 Digital Pattern Generator for Arduino, designed to control 8 channels (D2–D9) with customizable bit patterns, sequence lengths, and delays.
 This project allows users to generate precise digital signals for various applications.
-Perfect for testing digital ICs, logic analyzers, or creating simulated signal sequences.
+Perfect for testing digital ICs, or creating customized signal sequences.